Beers15/reading-notes/Readings_Diversity-and-Inclusion-in-the-Tech-Industry.md

 3. Give an example of how a diverse company can serve a diverse user base or vise-versa.

   The company considers can better see things from multiple perspectives and designs products for a wider range of clients.
-One such example in the reading is how YouTube build apps overwhelmingly for right handed people resulting in many upside down video uploadeds by lefties.
+One such example in the reading is how YouTube built apps that were overwhelmingly meant for right handed people resulting in many upside down video uploads by lefties.

 ## Things I want to know more about